haslhofer/Gerald-Personal-Blog-2021/content/posts/2022-05-06---Managing-your-career-is-your-responsibility.md

 ---
-title: My true network is non-existent.
+title: My TRUE network is non-existent.
 Ooops.
 How I connected with reality and found a tribe.
 date: "2022-05-06T23:46:37.121Z"
 template: "post"
 draft: false